-I am currently Professor and William Dawson Scholar in the Department of Political Science at McGill University, in Montreal, Canada.
-As of summer 2014, I will be Professor of Communication Studies and Faculty Associate in the Center for Political Studies at the Institute for Social Research, University of Michigan.
+I am Professor of Communication Studies and (by courtesy) Political Science, and Faculty Associate in the Center for Political Studies at the Institute for Social Research, University of Michigan, having moved from McGill University in summer 2014.
 Most of my research focuses on political communication, the sources and/or structure of public preferences for policy, and on the relationships between public policy, public opinion, and mass media.
 This site includes links to some of my recent work, as well the original datasets and software used in that work, and recent teaching.

 - My new book, Negativity in Democratic Politics, is available from CUP.
 Related work on negativity is out in the IJPP.

-- Other recent work in political communication includes work on the impact of public broadcasting on political knowledge (here), physiological experiments on the impact of television news (here) and political ads (here), and negativity in media coverage of the economy (here)
+- Other recent work in political communication includes work on economic news (forthcoming in AJPS), on the impact of public broadcasting on political knowledge (here), onphysiological experiments on the impact of television news (here, and on gender differences, here) and political ads (here), and negativity in media coverage of the economy (here)

 - Version 2.0 of Lexicoder has been released, as well as the Lexicoder Sentiment Dictionary.

 - All work related to the Degrees of Democracy project (with Christopher Wlezien) is available on our website, here.

 - A first paper from the 2011 Canadian Election Study team is out in CJPS; and CES working papers are available here.

 - A recent paper on racialization in welfare is an Editors Pick in an Ethnic and Racial Studies Virtual Special Issue here.